San Luis Valley Public Health Partnership

 - Prior to the partnership, environmental health services were provided by the state.
 SLVPHP implemented a regional environmental health program that made it possible to deliver services catered to the local priorities in the region.

-- This partnership has allowed SLVPHP to obtain funding from the Colorado State Innovation Model to improve access to care and reduce behavioral health stigma.
-Funding supports a public education campaign and the integration of behavioral health into primary care settings.
+- SLVPHP obtained funding in 2016 from the Colorado State Innovation Model to improve access to care and reduce behavioral health stigma over a 3-year period.
+Funding supported a public education campaign and the integration of behavioral health into primary care settings.

 SLVPHP received the National Health Security Award from the National Association of County and City Health Officials (NACCHO) acknowledging their creation of a regional disaster health response system.
 This award was given to 6 health departments that have implemented various health security-related initiatives.

-- Counties Find a "Roadmap" Useful When Working Across Jurisdictions, National Association of Counties, 2015
+The article Counties Find a "Roadmap" Useful When Working Across Jurisdictions shares more about the partnership.

 Recruitment and retention is a common problem in rural areas, and turnover of program directors is especially disruptive to operations.
-In light of this, the SLVPHP coordinator developed an orientation program.
-The partnership has since become a support system for new directors, significantly shortening their learning curve.
+The partnership is an additional support system for new directors, significantly shortening their learning curve.

 With limited staff, time, and resources, the partnership is cautious about how many projects they take on.
-Funding for a full-time coordinator has grown SLVPHP's capacity to develop new initiatives and work upstream to address health equity issues.
-The coordinator is supported through chronic disease implementation funding and SLVPHP's behavioral health integration project.
+Funding from the Preventative Block Grant through the Colorado Department of Public Health and Environment supports a part-time partnership coordinator position.
+A lack of sustained full-time funding impacts SLVPHP's capacity to develop new initiatives and to work upstream to address health equity issues.

 Public communication has had challenges.
 Some areas of the Valley have less than adequate wireless access, and no single media outlet reaches all citizens.